Tern: Distribution and habitat

 Terns have a worldwide distribution, breeding on all continents including Antarctica.
 The northernmost and southernmost breeders are the Arctic tern and Antarctic tern respectively.
-Many terns breeding in temperate zones are long-distance migrants, and the Arctic tern probably sees more annual daylight than any other animal as it migrates from its northern breeding grounds to Antarctic waters, a return journey of more than 30,000 km.
+Many terns breeding in temperate zones are long-distance migrants, and the Arctic tern sees more annual daylight than any other animal as it migrates from its northern breeding grounds to Antarctic waters, a return journey of more than 30,000 km.
 A common tern that hatched in Sweden and was found dead five months later on Stewart Island, New Zealand, must have flown at least 25,000 km.
 Actual flight distances are, of course, much greater than the shortest possible route.
-Arctic terns from Greenland were shown by radio geolocation to average 70,000 km on their annual migrations.
+Arctic terns from Greenland were shown by radio geolocation to average 70,000 km on their annual migrations, while another from the Farne Islands in Northumberland tagged 'G82' covered a staggering 96,000 km in just 10 months from the end of one breeding season to the start of the next, travelling not just the length of the Atlantic Ocean and the width of the Indian Ocean, but also half way across the South Pacific to the boundary between the Ross and Amundsen Seas before returning back west.

 Most terns breed on open sandy or rocky areas on coasts and islands.
 The yellow-billed, large-billed, and black-fronted terns breed only on rivers, and common, least and little terns also sometimes use inland locations.
 The marsh terns, Trudeau's tern and some Forster's terns nest in inland marshes.
 The black noddy and the white tern nest above ground level on cliffs or in trees.
 Migratory terns move to the coast after breeding, and most species winter near land, although some marine species, like the Aleutian tern, may wander far from land.
 The sooty tern is entirely oceanic when not breeding, and healthy young birds are not seen on land for up to five years after fledging until they return to breed.
 They lack waterproof plumage, so they cannot rest on the sea.
 Where they spend the years prior to breeding is unknown.